 You can shop around

 The final “pro” of outsourcing your project is that you can consider different factors for each project and consider several different companies.
 This will help you find the perfect fit and get a company that will work with you in the exact way you want.
-Liventus has a useful guide to some considerations to take in when seeking a custom web application development agency.
+Liventus has a useful guide of some considerations to take in when seeking a custom web application development agency.

 Sometimes outsourcing may not make the most sense.
 Some downsides accompany undertaking a project this way.
 Although many of these issues can be remedied by working with the right custom web development agencies, a few cons are worth considering.